opendatateam/udata-meta/README.md

 # udata-meta

-Information about the udata* project
+This repository contains general information about the various parts of the udata* project.

+This page is still an early draft.

+See https://getudata.org for general information about udata.

+# Roadmap

+## 2.0

+...